particle-iot/thatconf-workshop-2019/content/docs/ch3.md

 ![](./images/04/particlelist.gif)

-4. The device you've been using for this workshop has 2 variables and one function.
+4. The device you've been using for this workshop has two variables and one function.
 Get the value of the `temp` variable with the command `particle get temp`.

 ![](./images/04/temp.gif)